UBC-MDS/pokemon-type-predictor/CONTRIBUTING.md

 #### Make Changes to our Code

 Follow the [contributing to a project](https://docs.github.com/en/get-started/quickstart/contributing-to-projects) guidelines to open your own fork of the project and commit your changes.
 Then, open your pull request and wait for one of the gym leaders (administrators) to review it and hopefully we can incorporate your changes!
 Don't forget to self-review your update to speed up the review process.

+We follow the PEP8 [style guide](https://peps.python.org/) so please ensure code is tidy and easy to read as such.

 Make sure you fill in the proper documentation to help our team understand the changes and the purpose of the PR.
 Also, if you are solving a known `issue`, please link the PR to the issue!
 Note: we may ask questions, request additional information or suggest changes before the PR can be merged.